stenczelt/pkp-lego/index.rst

 ..
 Group mailing list: **pembroke-kings-programme-lego-2018 [AT] googlegroups.com**, https://groups.google.com/forum/#!forum/pembroke-kings-programme-lego-2018

-Please join the google group `here <https://groups.google.com/forum/#!forum/pembroke-kings-programme-lego-2018>`_.
+Please join the google group `here <https://groups.google.com/forum/#!forum/pkp-lego-2019>`_, and feel free to use the forum to discuss ideas with other course participants.

 Contents: